ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 ======================================================================
 Compatibility
 Tested with RootsMagic v7.6.5, v8 and v9
-       Python for Windows v3.10.5   64bit
+       Python for Windows v3.11.4   64bit
-       unifuzz64.dll (file has no version number defined. see MD5 and file size in accompanying file Hash.txt) Operating system Window 11, 64bit  (Windows 10 OK) The exe file is Windows only, probably Windows 10 and later.
+       unifuzz64.dll (file has no version number defined. see MD5 and file size below) Operating system Window 11, 64bit  (Windows 10 OK) The exe file is Windows only, probably Windows 10 and later.
 The py file could probably be modified to work on MacOS with Python ver 3+ installed.